jmarine/wgs/README.md

 * real-time presence and communications.
 * notifications (... well, this is not yet implemented).

-The server-side is developed in Java language, but there are also Javascript libraries for browser applications.
+The server-side is developed in Java language, and it can be deployed as a standalone server, or within a JavaEE 7 application server.
-The services are provided over websockets with the [WAMP v2](http://wamp.ws) specification.
+The services are provided with the [WAMP v2](http://wamp.ws) specification (over websocket and long-polling transports).

+The project also includes Javascript libraries for browser-based applications clients.

 Demo sites